lol768/FallbackSpaProxyingMiddleware/README.md

 to proxy back to the backend.
 This behaviour is illogical, poorly-documented and differs completely between development and production (where we use `UseSpaStaticFiles` / `endpoints.MapFallbackToFile`).

-Microsoft will not discuss or properly this logic and have locked numerous issues on the matter:
+Microsoft will not discuss or even properly document this logic and have locked numerous issues on the matter:

 - https://github.com/dotnet/AspNetCore.Docs/issues/18405
 - https://github.com/dotnet/aspnetcore/issues/45130#issuecomment-1326595534